 At MyMediTravel, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?

-Breast reconstruction is to reform or reshape the breast(s) after a mastectomy or lumpectomy.
-A mastectomy is a surgical procedure that removes the entire breast, usually including the nipple and areola, in order to treat or prevent breast cancer.
-A lumpectomy is the removal of a piece of the breast where there is a smaller tumor.
+Breast reconstruction is a reconstructive procedure to reform or reshape the breast(s) after a mastectomy or lumpectomy.
+A mastectomy is a surgical procedure that removes the entire breast, usually including the nipple and areola, in order to treat or prevent breast cancer, while a lumpectomy is the removal of a piece of the breast where there is a smaller tumor.
 This reconstruction process can help a woman find her self-confidence again and feel better during her cancer recovery.

-The procedure for both these methods differs from each other.
+The procedure for flap reconstruction and tissue expander differs from each other.
 Both begin with anesthetizing the patient so that she may not suffer from pain and discomfort during the surgery.
 After this, the procedures go as follows:

 Following these surgeries, other procedures can be carried out to reconstruct a nipple.
-Nipple prosthesis is used to restore the normal physical appearance of your breasts.
+A nipple prosthesis is used to restore the normal physical appearance of your breasts.

 The actual procedure and time needed in the operation theatre differ for the two types of breast reconstructive surgeries mentioned above, with the breast implant procedure taking less time as compared to flap reconstruction.
-One or two days of stay is needed in the hospital after tissue expander surgery.
-While flap reconstruction is more like two or three days stay at the hospital.
-Follow-ups are needed for both of these.
+One or two days of stay in the hospital is needed after tissue expander surgery.
+While after flap reconstruction, you might need two or three days stay at the hospital.
+Follow-ups are needed for both of these procedure.
 You should stay in Costa Rica for at least 14 days after the surgery.
 During this period, your health condition is monitored, stitches and drainage tubes are removed and you can go home when allowed by your physician.

 Your period of recovery depends upon the type of reconstructive surgery you have.
 A couple of weeks are needed by most of the women to recover.
 There is swelling and soreness around the site in the first week.
 This continues to reduce and ultimately, after 8 weeks you should start to see signs of a full recovery.
 Medicines are given to relieve pain and discomfort.
 You will need to take 2-3 weeks off work.
 On average, 3-4 weeks are needed to recover from tissue expander surgery and 4-6 weeks for flap reconstructive surgery.
 Wear surgical bras to support your reconstructed breasts while you are recovering.
 Regular activities can be restarted after 2 months.
 Almost 1-2 years are required to get the proper shape and for the scars to fade away.